 Insulin is responsible for signaling cells to take up glucose from the bloodstream and store excess energy as fat.

-Accordingly, researchers can already predict 75% of the gain and loss in overweight people using insulin levels (Kong et al. 20131).
+Accordingly, using insulin levels, researchers can predict 75% of the gain and loss in overweight people (Kong et al. 20131).

 Moreover, high insulin levels prevent the breakdown of body fat (Meijssen et al. 20012).

-The 16-hour fasting period stops nutrient intake and lowers insulin levels, ending the body’s storage mode.
+The 16-hour fasting stops nutrient intake and lowers insulin levels, ending the body’s storage mode.

 For this reason, the body can deplete carbohydrate stores (glycogen).
-Once these are empty, it can tap into body fat for energy.
+Once these are empty, they can tap into body fat for energy.

 This natural process is called ketosis.
 After most people want to lose weight, ketosis is the essential goal of intermittent fasting 16/8.